Mō TLRI | About TLRI

 Every year the TLRI outlines key priorities it aims to support through educational research funding.

-The TLRI has two pathways for funding: Whatua Tū Aka (for kaupapa Māori research) and the Open Pathway (for all other research).
+The TLRI has two pathways: Whatua Tū Aka (for kaupapa Māori research) and the Open Pathway (for all other research).

 Whatua Tū Aka for kaupapa Māori research.